-The inspection took place on 26 July 2016.
+The inspection took place on 15 September 2016.
 The visit was unannounced.
-At our last inspection on 1 November 2013 the service was found to be meeting the required standards in the areas we looked at.
-Pinewood Lodge provides personal care for up to 60 older people.
+At our last inspection on 21 May 2013 the service was found to be meeting the required standards in the areas we looked at.
+Greenbanks provides personal care for up to 66 older people.
 It does not provide nursing care.
-At the time of our inspection 59 people were living at the home.
+At the time of our inspection 62 people were living at the home.

-At this inspection was saw evidence that the newly appointed manager had recently submitted an application to be registered with the Care Quality Commission (CQC) as the registered manager.
-The registered manager is a person who has registered with the CQC to manage the service.
+The service has a registered manager in post and they were present on the day of this visit.
+They were registered with the Care Quality Commission (CQC) to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act and associated Regulations about how the service is run.

-People told us that staff helped them stay safe at Pinewood Lodge.
+People told us that staff helped them stay safe at Greenbanks.
 Staff received training on how to safeguard people from abuse and were knowledgeable about the potential risks and how to report concerns.
-Robust recruitment practices were followed and there were sufficient numbers of suitable staff available at all times to meet people's needs.
+Robust recruitment practices were followed however staffing levels were not always consistent to meet people's needs.
 People were supported to take their medicines safely and at the right time by trained staff where necessary and appropriate.
 Potential risks to people's health and well-being were identified, reviewed and managed effectively.

 People who received support, relatives and health care professionals were positive about the skills, experience and abilities of staff who received training and refresher updates relevant to their roles.
+However we found that there were not always sufficient numbers of staff available to meet people's support needs at all times.
 Staff supported people to maintain good health and access health and social care services when necessary.